STLnick/jamcafe/README.md

   - Will deploy server-side on Heroku

 ## Future Features

-- Messaging
-  - Implement a 'Chat' or 'Messaging' feature to allow Users an easier way to communicate
-    - _Possibilities_: TalkJS - Build from scratch

 - Refactor `<form>`s
   - Use a library to simplify and streamline the use and management of a `<form>`